Fact: According to data from 1 million cold emails, 57.2% of replies come after your first follow-up email.

 Bonus: Here’s a second podcast that shares follow up email secrets.

 Happy to share more.
-Just so that I know which info to share, which one of these two problems are you looking to solve right now?
+Just so I know which info to send, which one of these two problems are you looking to solve right now?

-Just let me know, and then I will send the most relevant information to you.
+Just let me know and I’ll send the most relevant information.

 {{Your Name}}

 Great!
-Before we jump on a call, I just need to find out 2 things:
+Before we jump on a call, I just need to find out two things:

 {{Your Name}}

-Just want to follow up on the email I just sent you; I figured it would be much easier to chat over the phone.
+Just wanted to follow up on the email I sent — I figured it would be much easier to chat over the phone.

 Do you have {{3 minutes}} for a quick call?